 [001] Clause 4 provides a general description of the wireless system.
 It should be written in declarative, not normative, language.
 At 47.21, replace “An HE STA shall support a 20 MHz operating channel width” with “Mandatory support for a 20 MHz operating width in a HE STA”.

+[RS: modified.
+“Support for 20 MHz operating channel width is mandatory in an HE STA”]

 [002] Clause 4 provides a general description of the wireless system.
 It should be written in declarative, not normative, language.
 At 47.22, replace “An HE STA that is not a 20 MHz-only non-AP HE STA shall support operation with a 40 MHz and 80 MHz channel width” with “Mandatory support for a 40 MHz and 80 MHz channel width in an HE STA that is not a 20 MHz-only non-AP HE STA”.

+[RS: modified.
+“Support for 40 MHz and 80 MHz operating channel width is mandatory in an HE STA that is not a 20 MHz-only non-AP HE STA”]

 [003] Clause 4 provides a general description of the wireless system.
 It should be written in declarative, not normative, language.
 At 47.25, replace “An HE STA may support operation with a 160 MHz and 80+80 MHz channel width” with “Optional support for a 160 MHz and 80+80 MHz channel width in an HE STA”.

+[RS: modified.
+“Support for 160 MHz and 80+80 MHz operating channel width is optional in an HE STA”]

 [004] Clause 4 provides a general description of the wireless system.
 It should be written in declarative, not normative, language.
 At 47.30, replace “An HE STA shall support a 20 MHz operating channel width” with “Mandatory support for a 20 MHz operating channel width in an HE STA”.

+[RS: modified.
+“Support for 20 MHz operating channel width is mandatory in an HE STA”]

 [005] Clause 4 provides a general description of the wireless system.
 It should be written in declarative, not normative, language.
 At 47.32, replace “An HE STA may support a 40 MHz operating channel width” with “Optional support for a 40 MHz operating channel width in an HE STA”.

+[RS: modified.
+“Support for 40 MHz operating channel width is optional in an HE STA”]

 Frame formats (Clause 9) – shall or may?

 [001] Clause 9 is reserved for describing structure (apart from statements in 9.1).
 Statements that describe the actions of a STA in order to determine a value for a field and any other behavioural specification should not be present in Clause 9.
-At 106.30, the following sentence describes a behaviour: “The Disambiguation subfield is set to 1 to prevent a non-HE VHT STA from wrongly determining its AID in the HE NDP Announcement frame”.SAP interfaces (Clause 6)
+At 106.30, the following sentence describes a behaviour: “The Disambiguation subfield is set to 1 to prevent a non-HE VHT STA from wrongly determining its AID in the HE NDP Announcement frame”.

+[RS: disagree.
+This is describing the purpose of the field]

+SAP interfaces (Clause 6)

 [001] The “Presence” statements should, wherever possible, follow this template: The <name> <type of structure> is [optionally] present if <some condition>[; otherwise not present].
 At 49.34, replace “One or more Short SSID fields that are optionally present if dot11ShortSSIDList is true” with “One or more Short SSID fields that are optionally present if dot11ShortSSIDList is true; otherwise not present”.

+[RS: disagree. if something is “optionally present” then obviously it is not present if the option is not excercised.
+So the statement “otherwise not present” adds nothing.
+The style guide captures this with square brackets around “; otherwise not present”, meaning the “; otherwise not present” is optional]